Tofoillote/Osoyoo-Mecanum-Robot/README.md

 My purpose is to make an more intuivite application (and sorry this is yet in french) might be translated one day or in a one pal fork ^^

+Sorry that I'm a total noob at sharing code under github

+based from the online available version of .INO faile from OSOYOO, 5D version.
+The robot work as a WIFI hotspot with UDP listening to IP adress 192.168.1.4 port 8888

+This explore the moves from strafe left/right, diagonals, forward, backward, turning left/right or in place clockwise/counter clockwise.

+This one APK add a speed control from a sliding cursor.

+One direction work while you have the direction button touched.
+Immediatly stop at realease.

+Speed isn't yet evolvving while running, this is in the "to do" list.

+ENJOY ! ^^